tsipa88/theclub_doc/README.md

 # Authentication

-Authorize user with EMAIL and PASSWORD.
+Authentication user with EMAIL and PASSWORD.
 ~~~bash
 POST http://localhost:3000/api/auth/sign_in
 ~~~